What Is a Critical Control Point (CCP)? A Guide for Food Producers

 • A culture of continuous improvement: CCPs encourage businesses to continually refine their processes, fostering employees to prioritize innovation and continued process optimization.

-• Compliance with Food and Drug Administration (FDA) regulations: Your business will have a much easier time complying with FDA regulations if you create a standard food safety management system, using well-thought-out standard operating procedures and record-keeping processes to help reduce significant hazards related to food preparation, your business will be more
+• Compliance with Food and Drug Administration (FDA) regulations: Your business will have a much easier time complying with FDA regulations if you create a standard food safety management system.
+This includes using well-thought-out standard operating procedures and record-keeping processes to help reduce significant hazards related to food preparation.

 Examples of CCPs for Food Safety

-Effective CCP implementation requires actions to be taken at various stages of the food production lifecycle — from managing temperatures to storage and hygiene protocols — in an effort to prevent contamination and ensure food safety.
+Effective CCP implementation applies to the entire food production lifecycle.
+Everything from managing temperatures to storage and hygiene protocols help prevent contamination.
 Common examples of CCPs include:

-• Food purchasing: Source your raw materials from reputable food industry suppliers, and ensure certification criteria is being met to drastically reduce the risk of hazards in the supply chain.
+• Food purchasing: Source your raw materials from reputable food industry suppliers.
+Also, check that they meet certification criteria, which will help drastically reduce the risk of hazards in the supply chain.

-• Product delivery: Once goods are received, another core CCP involves thorough packaging and temperature log inspections to affirm that all items abide by set safety protocols.
+• Product delivery: Once you receive goods, another core CCP involves thorough packaging and temperature log inspections to affirm that all items abide by set safety protocols.

 • Effective food product storage: Storing all items under controlled and monitored facilities prevents microbial growth and cross-contamination.